rocket-pool/RPIPs/RPIPs/rpip-on_chain_signaling.md

-- The protocol SHALL allow any node to propose a signaling vote by locking `proposal.bond` RPL. `proposeSignaling` SHALL create a pDAO governance proposal as defined in [RPIP-33](RPIP-33.md), with the following parameters:
+- The protocol SHALL allow any node to propose a signaling vote by locking `proposal.bond` RPL. `proposeSignaling` SHALL create a pDAO governance proposal with the following parameters:
 	- `proposalMessage`: A string explaining what the proposal is about
 	- `blockNumber`: The block number the proposal is being made for
+	- `choices`: calldata encoding the available choices and vote format
 	- `treeNodes`: A merkle pollard generated at `blockNumber` for the voting power state of the DAO
 - There SHALL be a `voteSignaling` method that allows voting on signaling proposals with delegated vote power for `signaling_phase1_time` days after the proposal's `blockNumber`.
 It SHALL  emit an event with `voteChoice` and have the following parameters:
 	- `proposalID`: ID of the proposal to vote on